Hyderabadi Bagara Baingan

-Hyderabadi bagara baingan or Hyderabadi style tempered eggplants, a culinary delicacy from the city of Nizam’s and is perhaps the best eggplant dish I ever had.
+Hyderabadi bagara baingan or Hyderabadi style tempered eggplants, a culinary delicacy from the city of Nizam’s and is perhaps the best eggplant dish I have ever tasted.

 Bagara means tempering the oil with spices, a traditional Indian practice of cooking to enhance the aroma of a dish.
 This dish is an amalgamation of rich Nizami cuisine (which is largely influenced by Awadhi cuisine) with flavour of rustic Andhra cuisine blending into a hallmark dish of the region.

-Deep velvety purple baby eggplants are first stuffed with flavoured coconut-groundnut-sesame paste, then tempered in hot oil and finally simmered in fragrant and spicy gravy slowly absorbing the flavour and acquiring the rich and creamy taste.
+The magic of baghare baingan lies in its unique blend of spices, eggplants here are twice cooked.
+Deep velvety purple baby eggplants are first stuffed with flavoured coconut-groundnut-sesame paste.
+Then tempered in hot oil and finally simmered in fragrant and spicy gravy slowly absorbing the flavour and acquiring the rich and creamy taste.

 The use of the ingredients like groundnut / peanuts, sesame, roasted bengal gram, dry red chillies and tangy scent of tamarind makes it unique and classified it as typical Hyderabadi cuisine.

-This recipe is special to me as this is the first Hyderabadi recipe I learnt from my friend’s aunt during my long stay in Begumpet.
+This recipe is special to me as this was the first Hyderabadi recipe I learnt from my friend’s aunt during my few years of stay in Begumpet.

 So here is the recipe for baghare baingan or stuffed and tempered egg plants right from the house of a Hyderabadi.